neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 Contributions to resources (sprites, sounds) for this game must use the ResourceCommitter program.
 - You can find it in #resource-sprite channel's pinned post.
 - When uploading resources through ResourceCommitter, all messages are automatically created, so there is no form.
+- But due to limit of discord embed, please keep 'changed' and 'reason' short
+	- If you must describe longly, write it in txt file and upload it manually.

 # EOF
 Congraturations!
 You read all rules.